DataDog/dogapi-rb/README.md

-# Ruby client for Datadog API v1.1.0
+# Ruby client for Datadog API v1.2.0

 The Ruby client is a library suitable for inclusion in existing Ruby projects or for development of standalone scripts.
 It provides an abstraction on top of Datadog's raw HTTP interface for reporting events and metrics.

-# What is new?
+# What's new?

+## v1.2.0

+* You can now manage host tags
+* You can now get event details and query the stream in addition to posting events
+* Functionality relating to events with a duration has been deprecated
+* The underlying clients have been updated to use Datadog's new [https://github.com/DataDog/dogapi/wiki](public HTTP API)

 ## v1.1.0